WANdisco/wandisco-documentation/docs/why-fusion/hive_replication.md

 ---
 id: hive_replication
-title: Hive Replication & Databricks integration
+title: Hive Replication & Databricks Integration
-sidebar_label: Hive Replication & Databricks integration
+sidebar_label: Hive Replication & Databricks Integration
 ---

+## Overview

+WANdisco offers two plugins that can be used together to implement a LiveAnalytics solution.

+The Fusion Plugin for Live Hive provides a method of replicating Hive metadata and the Fusion Plugin for Databricks Delta Lake is used with WANdisco Fusion to transform this data so that it is compatible with the Spark-based cloud analytics platform that Databricks provides.

+The Fusion Plugin for Live Hive can also be used as a standalone plugin in multiple Fusion environments, allowing Hive metadata replication to occur between Hadoop zones.

 ## Fusion Plugin for Live Hive